-Lack of sleep due to noise on hospital wards is a problem for many patients around the world as sleep plays in important role in regulating the impact of pain and the immune system as well as people’s mental and emotional well-being.
-It therefore follows that there is growing evidence that shorter and poorer quality sleep in hospitals is linked with slower patient recovery and longer hospital stays.
+Lack of sleep due to hospital noise on wards is a problem for many patients around the world as sleep plays an important role in regulating the impact of pain and the immune system as well as people’s mental and emotional well-being.
+It, therefore, follows that there is growing evidence that shorter and poorer quality sleep in hospitals is linked with slower patient recovery and longer hospital stays.

 One such study published in the Archives of Disease in Childhood 17 July 2018 has reported that children and mothers have poorer quality sleep in paediatric hospital wards than they do at home.
 And that this may be due to significantly raised sound levels in hospitals.

 The study which took place at Southampton Children’s Hospital (UK) compared hospital noise on a ward with that of children’s bedrooms at home.
 Sleep quality was measured for 40 children and 16 months on the wards using an Actigraph for a max of 5 nights in both sleep environments, and sound levels were measured at their bedsides.
 The findings showed that both children and parents had poorer quality sleep in a hospital than at home, and that median sound levels in hospital exceeded the WHO recommended limits of 30dB(A) overnight by 18.6dB(A): an increase of just 3dB represents a doubling of noise to the human ear, so this is a significantly higher level of noise.